 Click here to read text of “A Valediction: Forbidding Mourning”.

 Donne starts the poem while talking about pious people.
-When “virtuous men passe”, they leave the world gently without any mourning and crying; their soul very politely leaves the body and departs to the next world.
+When “virtuous men passe”, they leave the world gently without any mourning and crying; their souls very politely leave their bodies and depart to the next world.
 Donne in indirect words wants to say that virtuous people has no fear of death; they face it and accept it openheartedly.
 As compared to them, other people fear from death and want to stay more; some of them even want to live in this world forever.
 Donne then draws readers’ attention towards his own situation.
 He also wants to go away but he does not want any noise nor does he want to disclose his situation.
 Although, farewell is painful yet crying and shedding tears are against the law of pure love; therefore, he advises his lover not to shed tears on his departure.

 Donne’ scientific approach and his wit are the key factors of his poetry.
 In third stanza of “A Valediction: Forbidding Mourning”, he talks about the laws of universe; unexpected movement of earth is harmful for the people.
-It always creates fear and even if it does not damage anything, people become afraid.
-On the other hand, if earth moves routinely then it does not scare the people, as they do not know the hidden laws.
+It always creates fear and even when it does not damage anything.
+On the other hand, if earth rotates smoothly then it does not scare the people, as they do not know the hidden laws.

 Donne talks about common love; “Dull sublunary lovers love”.
 He hates the lowly love of humans.
 According to him, it is full of lust.
 Apparently, people are in love with each other but this is not what he calls love; Donne calls it lust as it is only based on adultery.
 There is a comparison between two love forms in fourth and fifth stanzas of the poem.
 In fourth stanza, the poet speaks about worldly love but in fifth stanza, he praises the beauty of spiritual love, as his love is also spiritual.
 Donne says that for lowly worldly people, separation is a difficult task but for spiritual-lovers, it is not.
 They remain connected even when they go away from each other.
 Thus, it is impossible to separate two lovers.